 Plate and Frame Membranes

 DescriptionPlate and Frame membrane systems utilize membranes laid on top of a plate-like structure, which in turn is held together by a frame-like support.
-There are two types of plate and frame membrane configurations, dead end and cross flow.
-In dead end plate and frame systems, the feed solution flows perpendicular into the membrane, while cross flow systems are made so that the flow is tangential to the membrane wall.
+Flat sheet membranes are bolted together with a frame around the perimeter; similar to a heat exchanger or filter press.
+There are two types of plate and frame membrane configurations; dead-end and cross flow.
+In dead-end plate and frame systems, the feed solution flows perpendicular into the membrane, while cross flow systems are made so that the flow is tangential to the membrane wall.

 For cross flow plate and frame membrane systems, fouling of the membrane is significantly less because the flow is tangential and does not require use of the cake filtration system.
 It works on the basic principles of cross flow where feed enters on one side of the plated membrane and concentrate collects on the other end of the plate.
 Permeate travels through the membrane and collects on the inside of the supporting plate.